professor-forward/project-cereal-killers/README_D4.md

 PS D:\uOttawa/2022 W\CSI 3140\Project\Ultra Cupid Arrow\client> npm run start:frontend

 > cupid-arrow@0.1.0 start:frontend
-.react-scripts start
+>react-scripts start

-'react-scriptes' is not internal or external commands, not runnable programs or batch files
+'react-scripts' is not internal or external commands, not runnable programs or batch files
 ```

 To solve it: